 Using CashCourse, a free online money management education system recommended by the Financial Aid Office, we encourage you to create your W&M CashCourse profile, review this 24/7 available resource and complete the voluntary assignments to help to make your college financial transition as smooth as possible.
 Please note that utilization of this resource and/or completion of these assignments has no impact on your student financial aid and/or the processing of any student loans.
 CashCourse is simply an offered resource to help support your success!

 - Go to W&M's CashCourse website

-- Select "Register Now" within the "Students" profile column
+- Select "Register for a free account" within the "Students" profile type

-- On page 2, select "Virginia" as your state and "College of William and Mary" as your school.
-Click "Next."
+- Make sure you select "Virginia" as your state and "College of William and Mary" as your school.

-- Click the box to accept the terms and conditions and "Submit" your response.
+- Click the box to accept the terms and conditions and "Register" your response.